Knot surgery formulae for instanton Floer homology II: applications

 The spectral sequences are independent of the choice of $n$.
 Then we lift the spectral sequences to filtered chain complexes with differentials $d_+$ and $d_-$ by fixing an inner product on $\sut{\mu}$.
 By construction we have \bdefn[{\cite[Construction 3.27 and Definition 5.12]{LY2021large}}] For any rationally null-homologous knot $K\subset Y$, let $B^\pm(K)$ be the complexes $(\sut{\mu},d_\pm)$.
 For any integer $s$, define the \textbf{bent complex} where for any element $x\in (\sut{\mu},s+kp)$,

 Let $B^\pm(K,s)$ be copies of $B^\pm(K)$.
 Define by where $x\in (\sut{\mu},s+kp)$.
 Define by putting $\pi^\pm(K,s)$ together for all $s$ .
 We also use the same notation for the induced map on homology.
 If $K$ is fixed, we will omit it in $A(K,s),B^\pm(K,s)$ and $\pi^\pm(K,s)$. \edefn \bthm[{\cite[Theorem 3.18]{LY2022integral1}}] Suppose $m$ is a fixed integer such that $mp-q\neq 0$.
-Then there exists a grading preserving isomorphism so that \ethm \brem Theorem \ref{thm: integral surgery formula} is a little stronger than Theorem \ref{thm: integral bent complex} when we consider the $\Lambda^* H_1(Y;\mathbb{C})$-action on the sutured instanton homology.
+Then there exists an isomorphism as the direct sum of isomorphisms so that \ethm \brem Theorem \ref{thm: integral surgery formula} is a little stronger than Theorem \ref{thm: integral bent complex} when we consider the $\Lambda^* H_1(Y;\mathbb{C})$-action on the sutured instanton homology.
 From Corollary \ref{cor: bypass maps for Borromean knot}, the action is trivial on $\sut{\mu}$ of the Borromean knot, and hence is trivial on the bent complex.
 But it is nontrivial on $\sut{n}$ by Lemma \ref{lem: gamma_n for Borromean knot}.
 In this paper, we will use both versions of surgery formulae. \erem